tundish/blathnaid/blathnaid/book/chapters.rst

 Two flights of steps led down to the street below.

-Jack was that upset at how he had just lost Morten, and so trying to plan how to get around back to him, that he tripped and tumbled all the way down.
+Jack was so upset at how he had just lost Morten, that while trying to imagine how to get around back to him, he tripped and tumbled all the way down.

 Ambush
 ------